azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 🔹 RUN Monthly Script

-* Run: Client Tools > [Script Button] Or manually run: monthlyRolloverAndCreateDocs() from Apps Script.
+* Run: Client Tools > [Safe Mode Script Button] Or manually run: monthlyRolloverAndCreateDocsSafe() from Apps Script.
+* Safe Mode is the recommended process and maintains one rolling row per client to prevent duplicate document creation.

 Script Will:

 * Calculate the previous month’s name (e.g., “July 2025”)
-* Create Google Docs for each Active client
+* Create or update a single Google Doc per Active client with rolling monthly updates
-* Includes logo, support summary, block hours used, remaining, and overage
+* Include logo, support summary, block hours used, remaining, and overage
-* Includes info from the directory (Domain Expire, Google Analytics access)
+* Include info from the directory (Domain Expire, Google Analytics access)
-* Trash any duplicate documents from prior runs
-* Move the new doc into the client’s Google Drive folder
+* Hide the KEY and DOC_ID columns used for tracking internally
-* Insert a link in Column N (“Support Summary Link”) in the Master Tracker
+* Insert document links in Columns R and S (“Support Summary Link” and related) in the Master Tracker
-* Log info in the Document Summary
+* Prevent duplicate documents by updating existing ones rather than creating new files

 ⸻

 🔹 AFTER Script Runs

 * Review Output
-* Check the Document Summary tab to confirm:
+* Check the Master Tracker to confirm:
-  * All expected clients are listed
+  * All expected clients have updated links in Columns R and S
-  * Docs were successfully created
+  * Docs were successfully created or updated
   * Spot check a few generated docs in client folders

 * Hide Inactive Clients
   * Use: Client Tools > 🙈 Hide Inactive/Transitioning Rows
   * This will hide all rows in the Master Tracker for non-active clients

 (Optional) Save/Archive the Month